barend-erasmus/raft-consensus-algorithm/README.md

 ## The Basics

-All nodes starts as a `follower` and will remain in this state until:
+All nodes starts as a `Follower` and will remain in this state until the `Heartbeat Timeout` has been exceeded.

 * The `Election Timeout` has been exceeded.